Big Data Platform

-In the current Studio version, you can use this procedure to add the Cloudera and the Hortonworks distributions only.
-This procedure uses Cloudera to demonstrate how to add a dynamic distribution to the Studio.
+In the current Studio version, you can use this procedure to add Cloudera and Hortonworks distributions only.
+This procedure uses Cloudera Data Platform to demonstrate how to add a dynamic distribution to Studio.

-With this dynamic support feature, you are empowered with more agility and flexibility to use a Cloudera or Hortonworks version that was not released the moment your Talend Studio was released, by simply adding this version yourself through several clicks.
+With this dynamic support feature, you are empowered with more agility and flexibility to use a Cloudera or a Hortonworks version that was not released the moment your Talend Studio was released, by adding this version yourself.

-- On the version list of the distributions, some versions are labelled Builtin.
-These versions were added by Talend via the Dynamic distribution mechanism and delivered with the Studio when the Studio was released.
+- On the version list of the distributions, some versions are labeled Builtin.
+These versions were added by Talend via the Dynamic distribution mechanism and delivered with Studio when Studio was released.
 They are certified by Talend, thus officially supported and ready to use.